Rules & Regulations

 Statement of Policy

-The Trustees of Trust Funds of the City of Portsmouth desire to accommodate the public policy and constitutional considerations which support the use of some portion of Prescott Park for the purpose of protected expressive activity while at the same time maintaining the Park as a place for the public to quietly enjoy its lawns, gardens and scenic attractions.
+The City of Portsmouth desires to accommodate the public policy and constitutional considerations which support the use of some portion of Prescott Park for the purpose of protected expressive activity while at the same time maintaining the Park as a place for the public to quietly enjoy its lawns, gardens and scenic attractions.
 This policy is adopted to accomplish those goals.

-The area shown in red on the Prescott Park Map (Click here to view map) is hereby designated a public forum in which individuals may engage in expressive activities subject to the following rules:
+The area shown in red on the Prescott Park Map is hereby designated a public forum in which individuals may engage in expressive activities subject to the following rules:

 - DOGS ARE NOT PERMITTED IN PRESCOTT PARK.